 1. The cemetery welcomes visitors whenever the gates are open, which is normally from 9 a.m. until 4 p.m. every day.
 Entering the grounds except through the main entrance is forbidden.
 Admission to the grounds can be temporarily suspended for appropriate reasons.
 Visitors should note that the last daily entry time is 3:30 p.m. in order for the staff to complete a patrol of the grounds and secure the cemetery by the 4 p.m. closing time.
-Before making a trip to visit the cemetery, please call the office at (203) 787-1443 to verify visiting hours for that day.
+Before making a trip to visit the cemetery, you may want to contact the office (203) 787-1443 if you would like to verify visiting hours for that day.

 2. Limited parking is available for owners of plots (Proprietors) during open hours.
 Vehicles left unattended may be towed at owner’s expense, and any person whose vehicle causes damage to any part of the cemetery will be held responsible.